Sagar4173/ONYX/docs/PERFORMANCE.md

 ## Overview

-This guide provides comprehensive information about SecureDevOps AI Platform performance characteristics, optimization strategies, and best practices for achieving optimal performance in various deployment scenarios.
+This guide provides comprehensive information about ONYX Platform performance characteristics, optimization strategies, and best practices for achieving optimal performance in various deployment scenarios.

 ---